 You are in the right place!

 It doesn’t matter if you started your blog a year ago, yesterday or if you are just thinking about starting one today!
-I will tell you exactly how you can make money from your blog, and all the tactics I used to make money after only 3 months.
+I will tell you exactly how you can make money from your blog and all the tactics I used to make money after only 3 months.

 I know I do!
 For the past 11 years, I have been working in a very demanding job.
 I have been lucky enough to work with people I love, but the job itself was very time-consuming.
-It was the norm working for 12-14 hours a day in a high-stress environment.
+It was the norm to work for 12-14 hours a day in a high-stress environment.

 I kept dreaming of a stress-free life and being able to do what I loved.

 So in the evenings, instead of relaxing on the sofa in front of the TV, I started researching online for alternative options.
 I found many interesting creative ways to make money that could give me more freedom, but what I really wanted was:

 - Something that would fulfill me and that I could enjoy doing every day

 - Something that made money and helped me live the life of my dreams

 During my research, I came across the concept of passive income, and I thought: “Wouldn’t it be great to be able to set something up and not have to worry about money anymore?”

 So I convinced Dan to start investing in real estate and index funds.
 We started to generate some passive income, but I was still looking for my real passion.